 Compulsive Eating, Binge Eating, Bulimia and other Eating Disorders

 Eating disorders take many different forms.
 Some people struggle with compulsive eating, binge eating (frequently in secret) sometimes to the point where they feel sick, or even make themselves sick (bulimia).
 Afterwards they often feel disgusted with themselves, and ashamed of their behaviour.
 Rewarding yourself with food is a way in which many people cope with stress, anxiety and other negative emotions.
-A disproportionate number of women are affected, although there are a significant number of male sufferers; the numbers of both men and women who have difficulties caused by compulsive eating is steadily increasing.
+More women are affected than men.
+The numbers of both men and women who have difficulties caused by compulsive eating is steadily increasing.

 The causes of bingeing

 There are many causes of binge eating and binge drinking.
 These include stress and anxiety, dieting (when you deny yourself certain foods – or even sufficient food – to try and lose weight, the urge to compensate often leads to binge eating and overeating), boredom or nervousness.
 For many people the problem is emotional eating – where you overeat to “make it up” to yourself for feeling sad, tired, angry, lonely, bored, or if you suffer from stress and anxiety – some of these emotions, in turn, may stem from the way you feel about being overweight.

 For many people, particularly those with more serious eating disorders, adult eating habits stem from problems in childhood or adolescence.
 Hypnotherapy and hypnosis can help you to resolve these problems by looking at how your past affects your underlying beliefs about the way you are now, and helping you to understand both your past and the present.
 Hypnosis is also used to encourage you to develop a clearer understanding of your current eating habits, and will give you new, healthier habits to replace them with, to help weight loss.